SeanKilleen/seankilleen.github.io/_posts/2019-05-26-that-time-almost-became-dotnet-fdn-board-member.md

 I owe a ton of thanks to [Khalid Buhakmeh](https://twitter.com/buhakmeh) as well.
 While I’ll talk about him a little bit in the next section too, he offered fantastic feedback on my candidacy when I asked for it upon seeing his other contributions.

-I believe I could summarize it briefly as “every single candidate is *passionate*; tell me what you’re *going to do*.”
+I believe I could summarize it briefly as "every single candidate is _passionate_; tell me what you’re _going to do_."
 It hit me like a ton of bricks.
 Of course!
 Show, don’t tell.
 Basic advice I’d given folks when serving as a writing tutor.
 I ended up rewriting my whole candidacy with a number of detailed proposals and approaches, which I think is what allowed me to come so close in the end.

 He provided a lot of great feedback to a number of folks out there, and we owe him a lot.
 That he took the time to provide it despite not being a candidate is a testament to his care for the entire community.
 Thanks Khalid!